TheSignPainter98/mendax/README.md

 # Mendax

 A CLI spoofer—like [asciinema][asciinema] but in real-time.
-Specify inputs to fake, outputs to fake, all of which may be checked before running.
+Specify inputs to fake and outputs to fake, all of which may be checked before running.

 ## Table of Contents